Choosing A Therapist: The Different Types of Therapy For Mental Health

 Behavioral activation (BA)

-Behavioral activation is a CBT technique to treat depression.
+Behavioral activation (BA) is a CBT technique for treating depression.
 Studies have shown that BA is as effective as more complicated treatments and medications in some cases.
 Through this method, therapists monitor individuals' moods and encourage them to engage more in positive activities, helping them find value and happiness in those interactions.
+The goal is often to create a robust support system around the individual, have their positive feelings outweigh the negatives, and provide them with the skills they seek to get through future challenging moments.

 Psychodynamic psychotherapy